 “I’m here to see Penny,” The young woman repeated, her voice firm this time.

 “Lighten up, honey,” The young man whispered into his companion’s ear.
 Then he turned to Chun and Rainie.
 “We’ll just wait over there.”

-As the young man directed the young woman to the longue chairs nearby, Chun exchanged a look with Rainie.
+As the young man directed the young woman to the lounge chairs nearby, Chun exchanged a look with Rainie.
 Yet it wasn’t long before he offered to go get some beverage for them while Rainie tended to the front area.

-After Chun was gone and Rainie went back to her current tasks, Enson walked out and spotted the couple sitting by the longue chairs.
+After Chun was gone and Rainie went back to her current tasks, Enson walked out and spotted the couple sitting by the lounge chairs.
 His expression reflected of surprise as he stopped in his tracks.
 Yet his hesitation was brief, because he quickly approached the couple and flashed on his sincere smile.
 The couple got up from their place and shook Enson’s hand before addressing him in an informal manner.
 That had caught Rainie’s attention slightly, because she snapped her head up to watch their interactions before returning to her typing tasks.

 “What brought you two here today?”
 Enson asked, settling down at a chair next to the young man.

 “Visiting Penny,” The young man answered, his smile sunshine like how it had been from the start.

 Enson turned his attention toward the young woman at this point.
 “Is this about Wallace?”